 What is beef tenderloin?

 Tenderloin is one of the best beef primal cuts, and the most tender.
-It comes from the back of a cow along the spine just above the kidney.
-The muscle is known as the psoas major and isn’t used much by the cow.
+It comes from the back of the steer, along the spine just above the kidney.
+The beef tenderloin muscle is known as the psoas major and isn’t used much by the cow.
 The lack of use allows the meat to get encased with fat and stay tender.

 Smoked beef tenderloin takes this cut of meat and seals in the juices and flavors.
 When made correctly, the meat nearly melts in your mouth.